vippsas/vipps-login-api/how-it-works/vipps-login-from-phone-number-api-howitworks.md

 The merchant can end the login process in Vipps, where the user will receive a confirmation screen that the login is complete.

-Alternatively, the merchant may redirect the user to it's website.
-The merchant will then have a identified user.
+Alternatively, the merchant may redirect the user to its website.
+The merchant will then have an identified user.
 This flow can be used to welcome a user to the customer club, ask for more information/preferences, show offers or information of relevance.

 ![User gets confirmation in Vipps MobilePay or is taken to browser](../images/vipps-login-confirmation.png)

 Illustration of how the flow will look when the user ends the flow and gets the confirmation of completion in the Vipps app: